Turning Point of Tampa Addiction Treatment Tampa Florida

 AA | Turning Point of Tampa

-In 1956, the success AA had helping millions of hopeless alcoholics get sober prompted the American Medical Association to officially recognize alcoholism as a disease.
-Prior to that time compulsive drinking was considered to be a moral failing, or a failure of will power.
+In 1956, the success AA had helped so many hopeless alcoholics get sober, it prompted the American Medical Association to officially recognize alcoholism as a disease.
+Prior to that time compulsive drinking was considered to be a moral failing or a failure of willpower.

 In 1991, the AMA further endorsed a more detailed classification of addiction to alcohol in the International Classification of Diseases (ICD), which is maintained by the World Health Organization (WHO).
 The AMA updated the definition of alcohol use disorder to include psychiatric as well as medical definitions.

-Because alcoholism is very much a family disease, Wilson’s wife, Lois, founded Al-Anon in 1951 and then Ala-teen in 1957.
+Because alcoholism is very much a family disease, Bill’s wife, Lois Wilson, founded Al-Anon in 1951 and then Ala-teen in 1957.
 Prior to that time, the wives and friends of alcoholics attended AA meetings with their family members.
 Lois and the others had realized the concepts embodied in the 12 steps were helping them as well.
-However it was soon realized they needed a separate program.
+However, it was soon realized they needed a separate program.

 The first Al-Anon meeting was held in the home of Bill and Lois, and is now known as the Stepping Stones Foundation, located in Bedford Hills, New York.
-The Al-Anon and Al-a-teen programs have helped millions to regain control of their lives through using the principals and the fellowship provided by these two organizations.
+The Al-Anon and Ala-teen programs have helped millions to regain control of their lives through using the principles and the fellowship provided by these two organizations.

 Final Days

-Bill Wilson was also a heavy cigarette smoker, and at age 75, June, 24 1971, died of complications related to emphysema and cardiac complications a few hours after he had been flown by private plane to the Miami Heart Institute, in Miami Beach.
+Bill Wilson maintained his sobriety from alcohol until his death.
+Bill Wilson was also a heavy cigarette smoker, and at age 75, on June 24, 1971, died of complications related to emphysema and cardiac complications a few hours after he had been flown by private plane to the Miami Heart Institute, in Miami Beach.

 Books and Literature

-A very popular source of information and guidance for many sober AA’s comes from the General Service Office, in New York.
+A very popular source of information and guidance for many sober AA’s comes from the Alcoholics Anonymous World Services, in New York.
 They publish a monthly magazine titled The AA Grapevine, which you can either subscribe to or view online, at aagrapevine.org.

-In addition to the tomes titled, “Alcoholics Anonymous” and the “Twelve Steps and Twelve Traditions”, there are a variety of other books that tell the story of how people have recovered from a seemingly hopeless condition.
+In addition to the books titled, “Alcoholics Anonymous”, “Twelve Steps and Twelve Traditions”, and As Bill Sees, Bill Wilson’s life story has inspired many autobiographies by alcohol and drug addicts there are a variety of other books that tell the story of how people have recovered from a seemingly hopeless condition.

 Another book worth reading is published by Washington Square Press titled “Note Found in a Bottle: My Life as a Drinker” by Susan Cheever, the daughter of famous novelist John Cheever.
-Her book combines an extensive knowledge of history and how drinking has effected it, along with her personal journey of spirituality and recovery.
+Her book combines an extensive knowledge of history along with her personal journey of spirituality and recovery.

 Turning Point of Tampa

-Turning Point of Tampa offers a full continuum of care with Medical Detox, Residential Treatment, Day Treatment with housing (PHP), and Intensive Outpatient Treatment (IOP) for alcohol and drug addiction.
+Turning Point of Tampa offers a full continuum of care with Medical Detox, Residential Treatment, Day Treatment with housing (PHP), and Intensive Outpatient Treatment (IOP) for alcohol and drugs.
 We also offer treatment for eating disorders and dual diagnosis.

 Turning Point of Tampa welcomes Veterans to the program and has dedicated some specific support groups and therapy styles for their related needs.
 We are In-Network with most major medical insurance companies, which will allow you to utilize your health insurance to get help.

-Turning Point of Tampa’s goal is to always provide a safe environment, a solid foundation in 12-Step principals, combined with quality individual therapy and group therapy.
-We have been offering Licensed Residential Treatment for Substance Abuse, Eating Disorders and Dual Diagnosis in Tampa since 1987.
+Turning Point of Tampa’s goal is to always provide a safe environment, and a solid foundation in 12-Step principles, combined with quality individual therapy and group therapy.
+We have been offering Licensed Residential Treatment for Substance Abuse, Eating Disorders, and Dual Diagnosis in Tampa since 1987.

 If you need help or know someone who does, please contact our admissions department 24 hrs per day.